-You may wish to alert your House or Lodge Head as to the nature of your limitations, too; your Head can provide moral support and may help you interact with other school members.
+You may wish to alert your Prefect as to the nature of your limitations, too; your Head can provide moral support and may help you interact with other school members.

 The Grey School of Wizardry makes every possible effort to accommodate Apprentice diversity.
 We strive to make the school accessible and enjoyable for all, and we have some flexibility in adapting class materials and assignments as needed.
 If you need some sort of accommodation in a class, contact the teacher directly.
 Note, however, that we may not be able to accommodate everyone or all limitations.
 There may be some classes that some Apprentices simply will not be able to take, because of various requirements.
 Please treat your fellow Apprentices with courtesy and respect.
 If you see an opportunity to help a classmate overcome their difficulties—say, if she asks for study partners or needs someone to proofread her homework—you might volunteer to help.